ammar-tanwar/bloglearnbay/posts/the-most-trending-applications-of-ai-in-transportation-industry.md

 AI is the only key technology that is used in **intelligent ports**.
 They range from problem-solving and pattern recognition to machine learning.
 The operating system uses AI for port equipment scheduling (cranes and vehicles) and berth planning.
 AI runs automated loading cranes and vehicles in the U.S.A, Asia, and Europe ports.
 AI decides which containers have to unload first, how to stack them, and even the predictive maintenance of port equipment.

-AI takes data to tell about the ship's estimated <a href="https://www.portofrotterdam.com/en/news-and-press-releases/self-learning-computer-predicts-vessel-arrival?subsite=asia" target="_blank">arrival and departure time</a>.
+AI takes data to tell about the ship's estimated arrival and departure time.
 This reduces the wastage time for vessels in a shipping port by 20% and makes the logistics more predictable.
 It allows more transparency in operations about the availability of dock space.
 This information helps sailors to adjust their speed and save energy.
 The data is analyzed and collected at the container port for future operations.
 AI-assisted tools need a day to manage the delivery process and optimize future terminal operations.

 The Transportation Industry is a sector that every country wants the best in it.
 Tourism, airplanes that patrol the border, and the trains that run between national borders imply AI and ML.
 These sectors keep innovating, and these sectors first receive every best AI and ML application in transportation.
 The same is going to open up numerous lucrative job opportunities.
 If you belong to the transportation industry and want to grab lucrative hikes, you should upgrade your abilities by earning <a href="https://www.learnbay.co/artificial-intelligence-certification-course" target="_blank">AI and ML</a> skills.
 Take a step today and secure your career for the upcoming 15 to 20 years.